What is Prime Cost?

 #3 – Regulatory Actions

-Changes in regulatory requirements are uncontrollable things, and the entire industry can be affected by it.
-For Example, the Government makes it mandatory for car manufacturing companies to add pollution control components in their cars.
+Changes in regulatory requirements are uncontrollable, and the entire industry can be affected by them.
+For Example, the Government makes it mandatory for car manufacturing companies to add pollution control components to their cars.
 This Cost will increase by the amount of that specific pollution control component available in the market.

-Let’s consider the above-stated example of Car Manufacturing Company in India.
+Let’s consider the above-stated example of a Car Manufacturing Company in India.
 Say the company requires to spend Rs 850 Crore on that pollution control component.
-In such a case, the Prime Cost for production of the car will increase to Rs 11550 Crores in the year 2016-17.
+In such a case, the Prime Cost for production of the car will increase to Rs 11550 Crores in 2016-17.

 Prime Cost Formula = Raw Material + Pollution Control Equipment + Direct Labour